julianidiart/notes/books/the-managers-path.md

 - _Address_ performance issues _early_ to prevent long-term problems.
 - _Balance_ between ignoring excuses and being overly lenient.
 - Maintain fairness and legal protection by keeping _written records_.

+## Chapter 5: Managing a Team

+- Managing a team requires a shift from individual management to a broader, _strategic role_.
+- **Role of an Engineering Lead**
+  - Less focus on writing code, but still _contributes_ with small tasks.
+  - _Identifies bottlenecks_ and _clears roadblocks_ for the team.
+  - Ensures _focus on high-value projects_ and _collaborates_ with product leads.
+  - Responsible for _team growth_, _hiring_, and _strategic planning_.
+  - Manages diverse skill sets and provides _clear communication_ and feedback.
+  - Leads _technical roadmap_, _evaluates technical debt_, and ensures _project delivery_.

+### Staying Technical as a Manager

+- Engineering management is a _technical discipline_, not just people management.
+- Technical _credibility_ is crucial for leadership and respect from engineers.
+- _Balancing_ technical work with management duties is a challenge.
+- Staying in the code helps managers _understand system bottlenecks and technical debt_.
+- Hands-on experience aids in _evaluating feasibility_ and _guiding_ system implementation.
+- Some companies separate management from technical roles entirely, limiting coding opportunities.
+- Engineers should delay transitioning fully into management until they have _mastered technical skills_.

+### Debugging Dysfunctional Teams

+#### Not Shipping (Not Delivering Work)

+- Even research teams need _goals and deliverables_.
+- Managers should balance _pushing_ for deadlines and _understanding_ delays.
+- Identify _bottlenecks_ (e.g., slow release cycles, poor tooling).
+- Encourage _more frequent releases_ to improve team morale.

+#### People Drama

+- _“Brilliant jerks”_ can harm team dynamics.
+- Negative, drama-stirring employees need _swift intervention_.
+- Address issues with _direct conversations_ and _clear feedback_.
+- _Toxicity_ spreads quickly, act fast to prevent energy drain.

+#### Unhappiness Due to Overwork

+- Overwork often stems from _instability_ or _unrealistic deadlines_.
+- Dedicate time to _system stability_ to reduce burnout.
+- _Support_ teams during crunch times and ensure recovery periods.
+- _Learn_ from past overwork situations to prevent future crises.

+#### Collaboration Problems

+- Improve _relationships_ between tech, product, and design teams.
+- Encourage _regular communication_ and feedback.
+- Foster _team bonding_ through social activities.
+- Avoid undermining other teams, maintain a _positive approach_.

+### The Shield

+- Managers should _shield_ their teams from unnecessary workplace drama and distractions.
+- _Protecting teams from toxic situations_ can help maintain focus and reduce stress.
+- _Some stress_ and context should be communicated to help teams understand their goals.
+- _Over-shielding can lead to misinformation_, creating uncertainty and distrust.
+- Managers should avoid treating teams in a parental manner, _respect them as adults_.

+### How to Drive Good Decisions

+- Engineering managers are _accountable_ for the team’s progress despite not having direct authority over all decisions.
+- While product managers handle roadmaps and tech leads handle technical details, managers must ensure _smooth execution_.
+- Decision-making involves _guiding teams_, _providing context_, and _ensuring alignment_ with goals.

+#### Creating a Data-Driven Team Culture

+- Business and product leaders should _use data to justify decisions_.
+- Engineering managers should introduce data on _productivity_, _quality_, and _efficiency_.
+- Using technical and efficiency metrics can improve _decision-making_ on product and _technical changes_.

+#### Flex Your Own Product Muscles

+- Managers should develop _customer empathy_ to understand the impact of engineering decisions.
+- Viewing _stakeholders as customers_ helps in prioritizing engineering efforts.
+- Understanding customer needs guides investments in _high-impact technological improvements_.

+#### Look Into the Future

+- Engineering managers should _anticipate_ future product and technical trends.
+- Understanding the product roadmap helps _align_ technical improvements with business needs.
+- _Keeping up with emerging technologies_ ensures better decision-making for long-term success.

+#### Review the Outcome of Decisions and Projects

+- Teams should evaluate whether _past decisions_ led to the expected outcomes.
+- _Reviewing_ assumptions after project completion helps in continuous learning.
+- Regular _reflection_ on decisions enhances team effectiveness and adaptability.

+#### Run Retrospectives for Processes and Day-to-Day Work

+- _Regular retrospectives_ help identify patterns in team performance.
+- _Agile retrospectives_ (or similar processes) offer valuable insights into team operations.
+- Understanding _team sentiment and struggles_ is as important as objective data.

+### Good Manager, Bad Manager: Conflict Avoider, Conflict Tamer

+#### The Dos and Don’ts of Managing Conflict

+- **Don’ts**:

+  - **Avoid relying solely on consensus/voting**:

+    - Voting can be _unfair and ineffective_ in decision-making.
+    - Managers must _take responsibility_ for hard decisions.

+  - **Ignore simmering issues**:

+    - Problems should be _addressed early_, not left to escalate.
+    - Negative feedback should _never come as a surprise_.

+  - **Escalate conflicts with other teams**:

+    - Conflict-avoidant managers may overcompensate by blaming external teams.
+    - Internal _accountability_ should be addressed properly.

+- **Dos**:

+  - **Establish clear decision-making processes**:

+    - _Define_ goals, risks, and roles in decision-making.
+    - Ensure _transparency_ in how decisions are made.

+  - **Address conflicts constructively**:

+    - _Distinguish_ between temporary frustration and ongoing issues.
+    - Focus on _resolving issues_ impacting team efficiency.

+  - **Be kind, not just nice**:

+    - _Honest feedback_ is better than misleading encouragement.
+    - _Difficult conversations_ are necessary for growth.

+  - **Confront fears of conflict**:

+    - Fear of unpopularity or failure should not drive management decisions.
+    - _Question personal motives_ when avoiding tough conversations.

+  - **Stay curious and self-aware**:

+    - _Ask_ whether avoidance is due to fear or a genuine need for team input.
+    - _Thoughtful reflection_ helps managers make better decisions.

+### Challenging Situations: Team Cohesion Destroyers

+- _Team bonding_ fosters psychological safety, encouraging risk-taking and openness.
+- _"Culture fit"_ hiring can improve cohesion but may also lead to discrimination.

+#### The Brilliant Jerk

+- A highly skilled yet toxic team member who instills fear and _negativity_.
+- Often rewarded for intelligence but _lacks emotional awareness_.
+- Managers struggle to justify firing someone who produces great results.
+- Best solution: _Avoid hiring_ them in the first place.
+- If hired, addressing their behavior requires strong _managerial confidence_.
+- _Publicly addressing_ inappropriate behavior may be necessary for team morale.
+- If they refuse to change, _removing them_ is in the best interest of the team.

+#### The Noncommunicator

+- Avoids sharing information, _works in isolation_, and disrupts team collaboration.
+- May _fear criticism_ or believe they deserve more responsibility.
+- Managers must _address the root cause_, fear, exclusion, or cultural mismatch.
+- If needed, _reassign them_ or work to improve team inclusivity.

+#### The Employee Who Lacks Respect

+- Shows a _lack of respect_ for their manager or teammates.
+- If unwilling to change, they should be _reassigned or let go_.
+- Allowing disrespect _undermines team cohesion and leadership authority_.
+- _Quick action_ prevents negative influence on the rest of the team.

+### Advanced Project Management

+- **Engineering Manager Responsibilities**
+  - Set schedules and estimate project feasibility for the team.
+  - Assess workloads, necessary resources, and team capacity.
+  - Balance new initiatives with existing commitments.
+  - Provide both rough and detailed project estimates.
+  - Understand team rhythms and workload management.

+#### Project Management Rules of Thumb

+- **General Approach**

+  - _Agile project management_ is preferred over rigid waterfall planning.
+  - Maintain a _balance between long-term goals and short-term execution_.
+  - Ensure the _team collaborates on planning and estimates_.

+- **Productivity & Work Allocation**

+  - _10 productive engineering weeks per quarter per engineer_ (factoring in vacations, meetings, and other disruptions).
+  - Allocate _20% of time for sustaining work_ (testing, debugging, and maintenance).

+- **Deadline Management**

+  - _Cut_ project scope near deadlines to meet key goals.
+  - Work with tech leads and product managers to _prioritize features_.
+  - _Balance_ technical feasibility with product requirements.

+- **Estimation Best Practices**

+  - Use the _doubling rule_ for quick estimates but allocate planning time for long-term tasks.
+  - Be _selective_ about estimation requests to avoid distracting engineers.
+  - Establish _structured team-wide processes_ for evaluating new projects.

+- **Onboarding as a New Engineering Manager**

+  - Get an overview of _system architecture_ and _development processes_.
+  - _Participate_ in code reviews, deployments, and feature development.
+  - Work on _at least one or two features within the first 60 days_.
+  - _Shadow engineers_ and gain hands-on technical experience.
+  - Prioritize _technical credibility_ to earn team trust.